cvxopt/cvxopt/doc/source/modeling.rst

 Constraints have four public attributes.

-.. attribute:: type
+.. attribute:: constraint.type

     Returns :const:`'='` if the constraint is an equality constraint, and **'<'** if the constraint is an inequality constraint.

-.. attribute:: value
+.. attribute:: constraint.value

     Returns the value of the constraint function.

-.. attribute:: multiplier
+.. attribute:: constraint.multiplier

     For a constraint ``c``, ``c.multiplier`` is a :class:`variable` object of dimension ``len(c)``.
 It is used to represent the